-There are a countless amount of the moving tips across the web.
+There are countless amount of moving tips across the web.
 We decided to provide you with the most useful ones.
 This article created solely to educate you as a customer and offer comprehensive information and tips for your upcoming move.

 60 moving tips for your move